About MN environmental health tracking

 - Identify health disparities and vulnerable populations on which to focus limited resources,

 - Inform policies to protect public health,

 - Evaluate how effective current policies are, and

 For many years, no system existed at the state or national level to track many of the exposures and health effects that might be related to environmental hazards.
 In 2002, the CDC established the National Environmental Public Health Tracking Program to build a sustainable national data tracking network and bridge the gap between public health and the environment.
 Currently, the CDC maintains the National Tracking Network, which integrates health and environment data from 26 states, including Minnesota, and New York City (Map).

 Using data from many sources

-The success of the MN Tracking Program, and the National Tracking Network, depends on strong partnerships and collaboration with local, state and federal agencies - as well as engaged communities and individuals who are empowered to take action to protect health.
-The data that the Tracking Program uses comes from several different sources, including programs at the Minnesota Department of Health and the Minnesota Pollution Control Agency.
-Pesticide data also are being developed and evaluated in collaboration with the Minnesota Department of Agriculture.
+The success of MN Tracking and the National Tracking Network depends on strong partnerships and collaboration with local, state and federal agencies — as well as engaged communities and individuals who are empowered to take action to protect health.
+Data come from several sources, including programs at the Minnesota Department of Health and the Minnesota Pollution Control Agency.

 Carefully evaluating new data topics

 MN Tracking uses a systematic evaluation process to guide the development and adoption of new state-specific data topics.
 For more information, see Evaluation Process for Adopting New Content Areas.